kaileeagray/todo-mvc-lv/NOTES.md

+adding authentication -- todo mvc

+- authorization means: can the user do what they want to do
+db:
+- user model, email

+urls:
+- get '/users/new' users#new
+  form
+- post '/users' users#create
+  create the user in the db

+- get '/login'
+  form
+- post '/sessions'
+  "log the user in"

 we want views to be declarative - no logic
 ## step 8: users have lists and can only see their lists